 Keyword research is a priority in any online ad campaign you do, whether seasonality or not.

 You have to know how your target audience is looking for your products and services in order to use those keywords and optimize your campaigns to the maximum to obtain the best possible results.

 You don’t know how to do it or you don’t have the time?
-You can always use free tools to help you do your keyword research like this tool, which is for us the best Chrome Extension for Keyword Research.
+You can always use tools to help you do your keyword research like this tool, which is for us the best Chrome Extension for Keyword Research.

 Promotions and discounts

 Be aware of the times of the year when users spend more on gifts, products, travel… and look for lower prices and offers.
 It doesn’t have to be huge discounts or all year round, maybe focusing on the day in question and offering things like a small discount, gift packaging or free shipping is enough.
 Think about your product/service and adapt your promotions to your capabilities

 Other actions: contests and raffles

 Another option is having contests and/or raffles with fun prizes related to the specific holiday.
 For example, if you are an online supermarket, how about doing a raffle on social networks where the prize is a Thanksgiving turkey for the winner?

 The more original your idea is, the more viral it will become and the more people will know about your brand, which usually translates into more sales.